kyleok/MuSe2024/README.md

    pip install xlstm==1.0.3
    pip install dill
    ```
-Detailed verions used are available in `environment.yaml`
+Detailed versions used are available in `environment.yaml`

 ## Settings